White House moves to refocus Trump after bleach controversy at coronavirus briefing

-Yet in the middle of a pandemic that has killed more than 55,000 Americans and claimed millions of jobs, White House officials and other informal advisers had attempted in recent days to do just that: To convince President Trump that speaking to the public about the health and medical implications of the virus is potentially too damaging to be worth the risk.
+Yet in the middle of a pandemic that has killed more than 55,000 Americans and claimed millions of jobs, White House officials and other informal advisers had attempted in recent days to do just that: to convince President Trump that speaking to the public about the health and medical implications of the virus is potentially too damaging to be worth the risk.

-After a firestorm last week following Trump’s dangerous suggestion that injecting bleach or other disinfectants might cure the coronavirus, White House officials, with the president’s blessing, held no briefings over the weekend.
+After a firestorm last week following Trump’s dangerous suggestion that injecting bleach or other disinfectants might cure the novel coronavirus, White House officials, with the president’s blessing, held no briefings over the weekend.
 Monday would have marked the third straight day without a formal news conference until Kayleigh McEnany, the new White House press secretary, announced in a Twitter “update” that Trump would be holding one after all to discuss “additional testing guidance” to begin safely reopening the country.

-“It’s like no-briefing-yes-briefing-no-briefing-yes-briefing,” said Lily Adams, an adviser to Unite the Country, a Democratic super PAC supporting former vice president Joe Biden.
+“It’s like no briefing, yes briefing, no briefing, yes briefing,” said Lily Adams, an adviser to Unite the Country, a Democratic super PAC supporting former vice president Joe Biden.
 “The American people are on the president’s own personal emotional roller coaster that leaves them with less information, so they’re not better off.”

 In coming days, aides and allies are hoping to refocus the president away from public health updates on the pandemic and instead toward talking about the economic impact — specifically how to reopen the nation and jump-start its recovery.
 They say that Trump, a former businessman, is both more comfortable and better suited to overseeing the economic response to the crisis.

-McEnany said in an interview with Fox News Monday that future briefings “may have a different look.”
+McEnany said in an interview with Fox News on Monday that future briefings “may have a different look.”

 “We’re looking at different ways to showcase this president leading,” she said.

-So far, Trump has been receptive the new economic emphasis, which his schedule in the coming days will reflect, according to a senior administration official, who, like others, requested anonymity to share details of private discussions.
+So far, Trump has been receptive to the new economic emphasis, which his schedule in the coming days will reflect, according to a senior administration official, who, like others, spoke on the condition of anonymity to share details of private discussions.

 On Monday afternoon, for instance, Trump participated in a Cabinet Room meeting with retail business leaders, who then joined him for the news conference afterward.

-Later this week, Trump is expected to hold other events that afford him an economic platform — meeting with small-business owners who benefited from personal protective equipment and were able to keep their employees on payroll, for instance, and engaging with governors on reopening their states.
+Later this week, Trump is expected to hold other events that afford him an economic platform — meeting with small-business owners who benefited from personal protective equipment and were able to keep their employees on the payroll, for instance, and engaging with governors on reopening their states.

 A team of top White House aides also has been meeting regularly for weeks to discuss laying the groundwork for an economic recovery, though they do not expect to unveil the specifics this week, the senior administration official added.

 For allies of the president, and especially Republican lawmakers, any effort to limit Trump’s public health briefings — which increasingly have turned into freewheeling spectacles, laden with gripes and personal grievances — would be a welcome shift.
-Republicans have grown increasingly uneasy about the 2020 election, including their prospects for holding the Senate, and a new 57-page memo from the National Republican Senatorial Committee urges candidates to avoid defending Trump on his coronavirus response, except for his decision to restrict travel from China at the end of January.
+Republicans have grown increasingly uneasy about the 2020 election, including their prospects for holding the Senate, and a 57-page memo from the National Republican Senatorial Committee urges candidates to avoid defending Trump on his coronavirus response, except for his decision to restrict travel from China at the end of January.

-Asked Monday if the White House should shorten the briefing, Senate Majority Leader Mitch McConnell (R-Ky.) said that was “probably a good idea.”
+Asked Monday whether the White House should shorten the briefings, Senate Majority Leader Mitch McConnell (R-Ky.) said that was “probably a good idea.”

 “Certainly, what the American people are most interested in is the advice from health professionals about how to conduct their daily lives safely,” he said.